tlourey/tlourey.github.io/pages/roaming-tips.md

 ## Emergency calls

-* Not all countries use 911.
-Some use 000, 999 or something else.
+* Not all countries use 000 or 911.
+Some use 999 or something else.
 Ref: <https://en.wikipedia.org/wiki/Emergency_telephone_number>
 * 112 works in all countries (AFAIK) from mobile phones as its part of the GSM Standard.
 Ref: <https://en.wikipedia.org/wiki/112_(emergency_telephone_number)>
 * Don't **assume** VoIP, Skype, WiFi Calling, etc will be able to make emergency calls.
-It may do, but it may not.
+WiFi calling *may* do, but it may not.

 ## eSims